Moon 13 degrees away, so noisy! Also, all high air mass.

 as Roche lobe) equals the asteroid radius.
 In theory, a rock on

 the surface could "float away" with the smallest nudge.

 After 4 or 5 days these fragments became active sublimators on

 their fresh surfaces, producing the 3 or 4 drift lines sloping

 off to the left.

-that has possible use in explaining WD1145 transit fades.
+lifetimes, and I think it has possible use in explaining WD1145

-Although the paper's purpose is to account for IR thermal
+transit fades.
+Although the paper's purpose is to account for IR

 The WD1145 discovery paper (Vanderburg et al, 2015) suggested

 that the transiting dust clouds are produced by the sublimation